 To prevent bolt pressure issues with your lock:

-- Hold the handle in the closed position before entering your combination in the lock.
+- Hold the handle against the closed position before entering your combination in the lock.

 - Learn the operation of your bolt handle.
-If you know the proper handle position for fully extended locking bolts, you will notice if the handle position is not right, causing residual pressure on the lock deadbolt.
+Know the proper handle position for fully extended locking bolts.
+Then you will notice if the handle position is not right, and the bolts are not extending fully.
+This is a sign of residual pressure on the lock deadbolt.

 - Ensure nothing gets closed between the door and jamb, like rifle slings and straps.

-- Keep the inside edge of the door jamb clear so that noting is stuck between the locking bolts and the jamb, especially on the floor of the gun safe.
+- Keep the inside edge of the door jamb clear so that noting is stuck between the locking bolts and the jamb.
+This is especially important on the floor of the gun safe.

-- If drywall fireproofing or door panes become loose, fix them immediately before they interfere with the bolt work.
+- If drywall fireproofing or door panes become loose, fix them immediately.
+This is a common cause of interference with the bolt work.

-If you think there are issues with your bolt work, open the door and test it to eliminate any possible interference on the locking bolts from the door jamb.
+If you think there are issues with your bolt work, open the door and test it.
+Eliminate any possible interference on the locking bolts from the door jamb.
 If the locking handle won’t turn with the door open, there may be a detent to prevent you from shutting the door with the locking bolts extended.
 Check for a detent release pin or lever on the hinge side of the door, or on the top or bottom.

 Make sure the lock works and releases smoothly.
 If it does, look at the door and jamb to figure out what’s causing the bolts to bind.
-Be careful about locking the door if you’re having issues so that you don’t get locked out by a failing lock.
+Be careful about locking the door if you’re having issues.
+You don’t want to get locked out by a failing lock.

 Click below to continue on the next page…